HypothesisWorks/hypothesis/README.rst

 If you want to hear from people who are already using Hypothesis, some of them `have written about it <https://hypothesis.readthedocs.org/en/latest/endorsements.html>`_.

+If you want to create a downstream package of Hypothesis, please read `these guidelines for packagers <http://hypothesis.readthedocs.org/en/latest/packaging.html>`_

 -------------------
 Ongoing Development